tgvashworth/tgvashworth.github.io/_posts/2014-10-29-elm-native-modules.md

 At compile time the compiler goes out to find the modules you import (`SomeModule` maps to a file of the same name with a `.elm` extension) *unless* the module name has the prefix `Native.`.

-If the name contains `Native.`, the Elm compiler will happily go on if the file doesn't exist.
 If the `.elm` files aren't there, it will blow up — this is good.
+If the name contains `Native.`, the Elm compiler will continue even if the file doesn't exist.

-Assuming the files are present it compiles the importing code (roughly) like:
+Assuming the files are present it compiles the importing code to something like:

 ```haskell
 var $Some$Module = Elm.SomeModule.make(_elm),